-- The construction and maintenance of gates, fences, walls or other means of enclosure that meet the requirements of the Land Use Bylaw.
+(d) the construction and maintenance of gates, fences, walls or other means of enclosure that meet the requirements of this bylaw;

-- The landscaping of a parcel that shall not have proposed grades which would adversely impact the site or adjacent property and which is not a requirement of another development permit.
+(e) the landscaping of a parcel that shall not have proposed grades which would adversely impact the site or adjacent property and which is not a requirement of another development permit;

-- The construction of a balcony, patio, deck or landing that meets the requirements of the Land Use Bylaw
+(f) the construction of a balcony, patio, uncovered deck or landing that meets the requirements of this bylaw;

-- The installation of swimming pools and hot tubs with an area of up to 60 m2, provided they meet the requirements of the Land Use Bylaw.
+(g) the installation of swimming pools and hot tubs with a depth of up to 600 mm;

 Who can apply for a Development Permit?